Iowa free child care assistance.

 You can still get Child Care Assistance even if you aren’t enrolled into FIP.
 In this case, the parent will still need to meet the income guidelines that are in place.
 They also need to meet other conditions that are listed on this page, such as being employed, in job training, or school full time.
-Or if you currently take part in activities approved by the Iowa PROMISE JOBS program, you will need to call your PROMISE JOBS social worker in order to get information or apply.
+Or if you currently take part in activities approved by the Iowa PROMISE JOBS program, you will need to call your PROMISE JOBS social worker in order to get information or apply for free daycare assistance.

 Child Care Assistance can help pay for the care of your infant or child while the parent or even their caretaker attends school or works.
 It can also help pay your bills while a parent or caretaker is looking for work or is unable to care for children because of medical reasons.
 So there are some different scenarios that are covered by the program.